hungrypc/notes/root/aws/intro/api.md

 - Could interact with other AWS Services
 - Return the response or execute a callback to indicate that this function is done, can shut down, and possibly pass any data back to the event source that called it

+## Creating a Lambda Function

+When creating a lambda function, you can select how you want to author the function (from scratch, from a blueprint, from serverless app repositories), enter a function name, and then choose a runtime to select the language used to write the function.

+Once we click Create Function, we'll be directed to an interface.
+Here, we can test the function, add triggers to run the function, add destinations, monitor the function, view logs, etc.

+Scrolling down, we arrive at the meat of the function.
+At the moment, we're editing in the browser but we can upload either a zipfile or via S3.
+The function in the browser editor is the function that gets called whenever the lambda function executes.

+## Accessing the API from the Web and Fixing CORS Issues

+So if we want to call the API from the web, we need to deploy it.

+Things that we've set up in resources isn't live yet.
+Click actions -> deploy API, create new stage, deploy.

+Here's the thing though, although CORS is enabled on our OPTIONS resource, our POST resource won't work.
+We have to set the headers.

+Click resources -> POST -> Method Response -> Add Header Access-Control-Allow-Origin -> back to Integration Response -> on the header value add `'*'`

+Then redeploy.